mackness/jest/docs/JestObjectAPI.md

 This is how `genMockFromModule` will mock the follwing data types:

-`Function`
+#### `Function`

 A new function will be created.
-The new function will have an arity of 0 and when called will return `undefined`.
+The new function will have on formal parameters and when called will return `undefined`.
+This functionality also applies to `async functions`.

-`Async Function`
+#### `Class`

+A new class will be created.
+The interface of the original class is maintained however all of the class member functions will be mocked.

+#### `Object`

+Objects are deeply cloned.
+Their interfaces are maintained and their values are mocked.

+#### `Array`

+The original array is ignored and a new empty array is created.

+#### `String`

+A new copy of the original stirng is mocked.

+#### `Number`

+A new copy of the original number is mocked.

-This is useful when you want to create a [manual mock](ManualMocks.md) that extends the automatic mock's behavior.
+`genMockFromModule` is useful when you want to create a [manual mock](ManualMocks.md) that extends the automatic mock's behavior.

 Example: